West is Best: Our ultimate Family Guide to Moving West: childcare, rent, jobs, getting around, what to do first

 The average cost of renting in the West in 2019 was €757, with Leitrim the cheapest in the country at €607.
 When you compare this to the national average of €1,402, or Dublin at over €2,000 you’ll soon be saving a nice little fortune.
 Rentals in the West also tend to come with a lot more space and value for money, so you can choose a house that suits you and your growing family.
 A recent search on Daft.ie shows that Leitrim currently has a number of three bedroom houses for rent at just €550 a month!

 - Looking for work

 The West is home to hundreds of successful global and indigenous companies, all of which offer competitive salaries and benefits.
-Check out our new Talent Tool which has a great list of open roles for you to jump into.
+Westernjobs.ie will link you with lots of open roles in the region.

 - Buying a house – without breaking the bank

 With so much on offer across the West, choosing your location will be a tough decision, but factoring in distance from work, schools, childcare facilities and major roads should help you narrow down your list.
 Co Leitrim offers the best value with average house prices of €175,296.
 But if you’ve seen Cheap Irish Homes on RTE, you’ll know there are even better bargains out there, if you’re willing to do some work.

 We may be biased, but we think that all parts of the West make desirable places to settle down, but depending on your preferences some locations may be better than others.
 If you’re a frequent flyer you might want to set up in Ennis, which is just 22k from Shannon airport, or Swinford in Co Mayo which is just 11k from Ireland West Airport.
 But no matter what part of the West you end up in, you’ll find yourself within a short drive -some parts of Roscommon are less than 90 minutes to Dublin airport.
 With frequent trains and buses, as well as local airports throughout the West, you’ll be able to get to where you need to go.